Why do we need community voices in energy?

 Why now?

-We are in a unique window of opportunity: clean energy is affordable and widely available; the Inflation Reduction Act offers historic investment in the transition to clean energy; and states have set climate targets and other authorities that require regulators and utilities to consider how energy investments affect communities.
+Clean energy is affordable and widely available and states have set climate targets and other authorities that require regulators and utilities to consider how energy investments affect communities.